 German postcard by Ross Verlag, no. 955/2, 1925-1926.
 Photo: Richard Oswald-Film A.G., Berlin.

-In the summer of 1925 Einar Hanson, Stiller and Garbo traveled to Hollywood.
+In the summer of 1925 Einar Hanson, Stiller and Garbo travelled to Hollywood.
 At Universal Studios, Hanson starred opposite the ‘Orchid Lady’ Corinne Griffith in Into Her Kingdom (Sven Gade, 1926), and opposite another screen diva, Laura La Plante in the comedy Her Big Night (Melville W. Brown, 1926).

 Fan mail began pouring in and Hansen was promised bigger and better things to come by Paramount, which had bought his original five-year contract from Universal.
 He showed great progress in The Woman on Trial (Mauritz Stiller, 1927) and Barbed Wire (Rowland V. Lee, 1927) both starring Pola Negri.